microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 # Fabric DREAM PoC Accelerator Setup Guide

 ## What is DPoC?
-DREAM PoC Accelerators (DPoC) are packaged DREAM Demos using ARM templates and automation scripts (with a demo web application, Power BI reports, Fabric resources, ML Notebooks etc.) that can be deployed in a customer’s environment using the CAPE tool in a matter of hours.
+DREAM PoC Accelerators (DPoC) are packaged DREAM Demos using ARM templates and automation scripts (with a demo web application, Power BI reports, Fabric resources, ML Notebooks etc.) that can be deployed in a customer’s environment.

 ## Objective & Intent
 Partners can deploy DREAM Demos in their own Azure subscriptions and demonstrate them live to their customers.